 For visitors staying in Thurso and travelling to the Castle by bus, arrangements can be made to pick up and drop off at the end of the Castle Drive.
 Telephone beforehand to arrange this.
+Otherwise it is a beautiful walk from the top of the drive to the Castle approximately 10-12 minutes on flat ground.
 Bus services are operated by Stagecoach, the following timetable is in operation from 12 June 2017.

 The Number 80 Bus leaves Thurso Olrig Street Monday to Friday 08.40, 10.40 and 12.40 and on Saturday at 09.05, 11.05 and 13.05.

 Return times from Mey to Thurso are Monday to Friday at 11.47, 13.52, 14.56, 17.02 and 17.27 and on Saturday 12.17, 14.17 and 16.17.

 Unfortunately, there is no Sunday Service for the bus.

 - Follow the A99 from Wick to John O'Groats.
 Once you have reached John O'Groats turn left onto the A836 for 6 miles to reach the Castle of Mey.

 - Follow the A836 from Thurso along the coastline for 14 miles before arriving at the Castle of Mey